Fair Exploration via Axiomatic Bargaining: Experiments

 \subsection{Case Study: Warfarin Dosing}

 Warfarin is a common blood thinner whose optimal dosage vastly varies across patients.
 We perform an empirical case study on learning the optimal personalized dose of warfarin, modeled as a linear contextual bandit (as was done in \cite{bastani2020online}).
-We use the race and age of patients as groups, and we evaluate the effect of incorporating fairness to the regret across groups by considering the regret optimal and fair policies described in \cref{sec:contextual_linear_bandits}.
+We use the race and age of patients as groups, and we evaluate the utility gains of the groups under the regret-optimal and fair outcomes, using the results for grouped linear contextual bandits from \cref{sec:contextual_linear_bandits}.

 \textbf{Data:} We use a publicly available dataset collected by PharmGKB \citep{whirl2012pharmacogenomics} containing data on 5700 patients who were treated with warfarin from 21 research groups over 9 countries.
 The data contains demographical, clinical, and genetic covariates for each patient, as well as the optimal personalized dose of warfarin that was found by doctors through trial and error.